davidpet/projects/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# ToDo

+1. Encapsulate repetitive install steps with scripts where possible.